Digital Marketing and Advertising in 2021: Let’s Turn the Page

 Leave room in your marketing budget for influencer collaborations on YouTube.
 These collaborations can be an incredibly effective way to reach Gen Z consumers.
 Nearly 80% of them watch video content on YouTube at least once a week.
 Finally, evaluate whether or not it makes sense for your brand to have a presence on TikTok.
 While the answer may be no, you owe it to yourself to fully explore the possibility.
 With Instagram Reels up and running, if TikTok is too risky for your brand, take a long look at Instagram instead.

 #5 – Improve Your Digital Storefront

-If you’re a retailer and want to survive 2021, you will have to adapt your marketing and media strategy to emphasize localization and place priority on the digital experience you deliver to customers.
-In addition to every marketing trend already discussed, focus on hosting a digital storefront that’s easily discoverable through social media channels, runs fast, accommodates exploration and delights through fulfillment.
+If you’re a retailer and want to survive 2021, you will have to adapt your digital marketing and advertising strategy.
+Your new strategy should emphasize localization and place priority on the digital experience you deliver to customers.
+In addition to every marketing trend already discussed, focus on improving your digital storefront.
+Your online storefront should be easily discoverable through social media channels, run fast, accommodate exploration and delight through fulfillment.

 That last piece is critical, especially for brick-and-mortar retailers going mostly digital this year.
 The sale isn’t over when the customer pays.
 It ends when your product is delivered (flawlessly and sooner than expected) in your customer’s hands.
 Amazon has changed the game — not just for e-commerce but for fulfillment for every brand.
-After your product is delivered, continue to engage and delight customers with smart inbound marketing campaigns.
+After you deliver your product, continue to engage and delight customers with smart inbound marketing campaigns.

-With any luck, 2021 will bring better fortunes for all of us, including marketers.
+With any luck, 2021 will bring better fortunes for all of us, including digital marketing and advertising.
 If you need any assistance with brand identity research, influencer marketing or crafting beautiful, effective creative campaigns, connect with OBI Creative.
 We’d love the opportunity to help you grow this year.